SEAT Leon Estate Review & Prices

 Interior style, infotainment and accessories

-It may offer a strong value proposition, but this is no cut-price alternative to the posher Volkswagen Golf Estate.
-The interior looks and feels quite upmarket, with a minimalist design that’s dominated by a centrally mounted 8.25-inch infotainment screen (10.0-inches on higher trims).
+It may offer a strong value proposition, but the SEAT Leon Estate is no cut-price alternative to the posher Volkswagen Golf Estate.
+The interior looks and feels quite upmarket, with a minimalist design that’s focused around a centrally mounted infotainment screen on the dashboard.

-One frustrating feature on both systems is that you have to delve into the menu system to control the air-conditioning system.
-You do get steering wheel mounted audio controls, but a few extra physical buttons would have been better than having to use the touchscreen, especially while on the move.
+One frustrating feature is that you have to delve into the menu system to control the air-conditioning, though there are sliders to adjust the temperature separately.
+You also get steering wheel-mounted audio controls, but a few extra physical buttons would have been better than having to use the touchscreen, especially while on the move.

 A digital driver display isn’t available on the base SE trim but comes standard on the rest of the range.
-It’s sharp, easily customisable and another good reason why the SE Dynamic trim is the sweet spot here.
+It’s sharp, easily customisable and a reason why the SE Dynamic trim is the sweet spot of the range.
 Two USB-C ports are provided up front on all trims, with all but the SE trim also getting a pair in the rear.
 A 12-volt socket in the boot is standard on all trims.

 MPG, emissions and tax

-The SEAT Leon Estate is offered with four petrol engines, two diesels and a plug-in hybrid petrol.
-That’s a decent selection that should cover most bases, although the plug-in hybrid isn’t available in the lower two trims (SE and SE Dynamic), while some of the more powerful petrol engines are limited to the upper four trims (FR, FR Sport, Xcellence and Xcellence Lux).
+The SEAT Leon Estate is offered with a range of petrol, diesel and plug-in hybrid engines.
+That’s a decent selection that should cover most bases, although the plug-in hybrid isn’t available in the lower two trims (SE and SE Dynamic), while some of the more powerful petrol engines are limited to the higher trim levels.

-The 1.5-litre turbocharged petrol is offered in 130hp and 150hp flavours.
-Both match the smaller engine on fuel economy but are far sprightlier, sprinting to 62mph in the 9.0-second range.
-The more powerful engine can be paired with the seven-speed automatic transmission, which also gets the 48-volt system.
+The 1.5-litre turbocharged petrol is also offered in a 150hp flavour, matching the smaller engine on fuel economy but sprinting to 62mph in the 9.0-second range, with the same optional automatic gearbox/mild hybrid combo available on the lower-power spec.

-The impressive but pricey 198hp 1.4-litre turbocharged plug-in hybrid model accelerates almost as quickly as the 188hp petrol, yet it can deliver up to 235mpg according to official test figures, thanks to an all-electric range of up to 36 miles.
-Plug the car in regularly and keep your trips short and the higher purchase price can be marginally offset in the long run.
+The impressive but pricey 204hp 1.5-litre plug-in hybrid model is the quickest accelerating of the bunch, yet it’s the most fuel efficient, thanks to claimed all-electric range of up to 81 miles.
+Carwow’s tests struggled to achieve more than 55 miles in real-world driving, but that’s still mighty respectable compared with other PHEVs, and if you plug the car in regularly and keep your trips short, the higher purchase price can be offset in the long run.

 Safety and security

-The SEAT Leon hatchback scored a full five-star Euro NCAP rating in 2020, and these results should be applicable to the Leon Estate as it is identical aside from the boot section.
-The Leon scored 92% for adult occupant safety and 88% for child occupant safety, a few percentage points behind the VW Golf Estate, and slightly better than the Ford Focus Estate.
+The SEAT Leon hatchback scored a full five-star Euro NCAP rating in 2020, which is applicable to the estate, though the test has become much more strict since then so the score should be taken with a pinch of salt.
+That said, the Leon scored an impressive 92% for adult occupant safety and 88% for child occupant safety, a few percentage points behind the VW Golf Estate, and slightly better than the Ford Focus Estate.

 The standard safety equipment count is decent, if not quite as comprehensive as in some alternatives.
 You get cruise control, rear parking sensors, forward-collision warning and lane-keeping assist as standard.